Thomas J. Murphy Jr.: Early political career

-Murphy served as a state representative from the 17th district from January 2, 1979 until November 30, 1982.
-He also served in the same capacity representing Pittsburgh's North Side 20th Legislative District from January 4, 1983 to December 15, 1993.
+Murphy served as a state representative from the 17th district from January 2, 1979, until November 30, 1982.
+He also served in the same capacity representing Pittsburgh's North Side 20th Legislative District from January 4, 1983, to December 15, 1993.

 In 1989 he was an unsuccessful candidate for the Democratic primary nomination for mayor of Pittsburgh, losing to Sophie Masloff (who ran unopposed in the November general election later that year).

 In 1991 he and two other state legislators spearheaded reforms at the regional Pittsburgh industrial corporation, stressing that the agency needed more minority and female representation in its leadership, that the agency was not focusing on urban redevelopment so much as suburban properties, and that it was awarding grants to financial institutions instead of for industrial concerns.

 As mayor

-Murphy was elected the mayor of Pittsburgh in November 1993 and was sworn-in in January 1994.
+Murphy was elected the mayor of Pittsburgh in November 1993 and was sworn in in January 1994.
 He used his educational background in urban management and administration, to function more like a city manager than a politician.
 He initiated a public-partnership strategy that leveraged approximately $4.5 billion in economic development in Pittsburgh.
 Against public opposition, he secured $1 billion (along with Allegheny County Commissioners Bob Cranmer and Mike Dawida) in funding for the development of Heinz Field, PNC Park, and a new David L. Lawrence Convention Center that in 2003 would become the largest certified "green" building in the United States.

 The combined leadership of Commissioners Cranmer and Dawida with Mayor Murphy led to a building boom in Pittsburgh dubbed "Renaissance III" that was a catalyst for how the city would be viewed a decade later, when it was selected to host the 2009 G-20 summit, led by President Barack Obama.
 The Pittsburgh Post-Gazette commented in 1998 that "Allegheny County Commissioners Bob Cranmer and Mike Dawida understand the importance of a strong urban core and, through their partnership, have helped the mayor find ways to do what lesser leadership would considerable unthinkable...
 It is a meeting of such focused minds and willing spirits that stands to take Pittsburgh into a new era.
 Call it Renaissance III or call it just a better place to live, this is the blueprint of a renewable city that more people will be proud to call home."

-As mayor, he oversaw the transformation of more than 1,000 acres (4 km²) of blighted, abandoned industrial land into new commercial, residential, retail, and public uses.
+As mayor, he oversaw the transformation of more than 1,000 acres (4 km^{2}) of blighted, abandoned industrial land into new commercial, residential, retail, and public uses.
 He also lured, using public subsidies, both Lazarus and Lord & Taylor department stores to the city's downtown core.
 Both stores eventually failed, however, each closing within a decade.
 The idea of big box retail along the city's downtown core of Fifth and Forbes Avenue actually goes back two administrations to the Caliguri mayoralship in 1987.